seekheart/ngz-charts/README.md

 ### The Components

 #### Bar Chart
-To use the bar chart component, simply import the `BarchartModule` into your `app.module.ts` file.
+To use the bar chart component, simply import the `BarChartModule` into your `app.module.ts` file.

 The component requires the user to property bind the following: